Review of Fun88

 Our Review of Fun88

 Given the competition you’d expect newer entrants to it to pull out all of the stops in order to try to attract customers.

 Unfortunately, that doesn’t seem to be the case with Fun88, who provide an OK service but not one that matches let alone betters that provided by the more established bookies.

 Fun88 do compete fairly well when it comes to the markets they offer across many different sports, and have a serviceable in-play offering.
 That offering is largely skewed towards football and tennis, however, and features in-play interfaces which are lacking in comparison to those offered by the established bookies.

-What’s really extraordinary bad about Fun88, however, is just how bad their welcome promotion is.
+What’s really extraordinary bad about Fun88, however, is that they don’t offer new customers a welcome bonus!